Masks: Reason and Reactance

 Fear and rationalism are not good friends

 This reinforces the drug/cult analogy.
 Addicts do not like to be told to stop.
 They often go into a rather immature form of reactance and will continue cutting their nose to spite their face.
-The cigarette smoker will say “I like to smoke after meals,” without realizing that the non-smoker does not because of one difference: the addiction to nicotine, which informs our brain to like tobacco and will make it “taste good.”
-Furthermore, like the cult member, the conspiracy theory touters will sacrifice friends and family to the growing obsession with the CT.
+The cigarette smoker will say “I like to smoke after meals,” without realizing that the non-smoker does not because of one difference, namely, the addiction to nicotine, which informs our brain to like tobacco and will make it “taste good.”
+Furthermore, like the cult member, the conspiracy theory peddlers will sacrifice friends and family to the growing obsession with the theory itself.
 They will say and do anything — the most callous, disrespectful, absurd nonsense — to support their view.
-They will dig themselves ever deeper, send you more clips in the silo that the YouTube algorithm offers them.
+They will dig themselves ever deeper, send you more clips in the silo that the YouTube or Facebook algorithm offers them.
 The tone of the conversation will get condescending, and then aggressive.
 I have seen this happen repeatedly.

 When your cat channels the CIA